G. H. Nichols and Company: Contracts and Phelps Dodge Corporation

 In an interview, Charles Walter Nichols (or C.W.
 Nichols) explained that the reason his father William Henry Nichols' business grew and became one of the largest and most successful in the country was because of Phelps Dodge with its huge copper volume.
 During the 1890s, the Nichols Copper Company (renamed from G.H.
 Nichols and Company in 1891) signed the first contract with Phelps Dodge, and since then around 90 percent of Laurel Hill's business came from Phelps Dodge.
 The contract also granted the Phelps Dodge Corporation to deliver a minimum of one million pounds of blister copper for over three years.
 This economically symbiotic relationship lasted until 1922.
 Phelps Dodge provided 90 percent of the blister copper Nichols Copper Company used, to produce 100 percent pure copper.
 During the 1920s, Phelps Dodge invested $3.5 million in the Nichols Copper Company's plant modernization projects in exchange for stock in Nichols Copper Company.
 The plant's production of copper dramatically increased.

 According to "The Trustees of the Nichols Chemical Co.: Addition to Draft," the writer explains how Dr. James Douglas, the founder of the Phelps Dodge Corporation, suggested to William Earle Dodge that "the time would come when refineries would be built near mines."
 Problems these companies had to consider included transportation, distribution, and administration.
 In 1928, it was agreed that Nichols' capital would be increased and the stock issued to finance a proposed new plant in El Paso, Texas.
 All the new stock was taken by Phelps Dodge Corporation.

 In 1930, Dr. William Henry Nichols died; Phelps Dodge purchased the Laurel Hill Plant that same year.
 According to C.W.
 Nichols in his interview, Phelps Dodge took an active financial interest in 1937.
 The construction of the El Paso refinery was covered by Phelps Dodge and Calmat Arizona purchases of Nichols' Stock.

 Bankruptcy

 In February 1984, the company closed the El Paso refinery permanently due to high costs and changing markets.
 The plant's final products included copper, silver, gold, copper and nickel sulphates, and small amounts of selenium, tellurium, platinum, and palladium; the company had produced these materials throughout the twentieth century.
 The El Paso refinery was expected to fulfill the company's production needs.
 In September 1986, the company was sold to the United States Postal Service.
-Ten years later, the postal service sued the company in response to how they did not sufficiently clean up the site; the court then ordered the Phelps Dodge Corporation to buy back the property.
+Ten years later, the postal service sued the company for not sufficiently cleaning up the site; the court then ordered the Phelps Dodge Corporation to buy back the property.
 Finally, in 2001, all buildings belonging to the company were torn down.